CEP-Comwell/proxmox_addons/Fabric_bootstrap.md

 - Common service overlays (DNS, monitoring, proxy, vault, etc.) are present at each site and use RBAC and namespace controls for isolation.
 - `vmbr0` is strictly for management, engineering, and support overlays and legacy services.
 - `vmbr1` is for tenant VM/service overlays and common access overlays (DNS, monitoring, proxy).
-- `vmbr2` is for external connectivity, gateways, and external service overlays (proxy_ext, radius, rest, vault).
+- `vmbr2` is configured as a leaf-edge gateway in the spine-leaf topology.
+It provides uplink connectivity to both primary and secondary Internet transit gateways, bridges legacy VLAN segments into the fabric, and enables dynamic traffic routing and integration with external networks.
+This interface serves as a key ingress/egress point for edge workloads and external service overlays (proxy_ext, radius, rest, vault).
 - Microsegmentation and RBAC are enforced at every level (bridge, overlay, service) using Ansible and edgesec platform controls.

 ### Example Overlay Assignment (Tenant 1)